TheBB/SISO/README.rst

 fields, as well as planar fields interpreted as constants in the vertical direction.

-If ``--periodic`` is given, IFEM-to-VT will interpret the mesh as a global grid and attempt to tie it together in the longitudinal axis and at the poles.
+If ``--periodic`` is given, CICO will interpret the mesh as a global grid and attempt to tie it together in the longitudinal axis and at the poles.
 This only works together with ``--global``.